tobek/habitrello/README.md

 HabiTrello should create the board, lists, and populate them with your dailies, habits, and todos automatically for you.

+I would like to warn that this is largely still a Work In Progress.
+If you value your HabitRPG avatar, I would recommend against using this in its present state.

 Credits
 =======
 py-trello - https://github.com/sarumont/py-trello